bitsofparag/bornReady/README.md

 * Unbind animation listeners after the DOM manipulation upon insertion is done.
 * Doesn't work in Opera
 * Some optimizations perhaps

+###Notes:###
+This is still bleeding-edge, so don't go bornReady-ing everything in your document.

+Use it for scenarios where you want your javascript to run as soon as the element in concern is inserted.
+Skeleton html in single-page apps can be a good use-case, for instance.